frootlab/rian/docs/introduction.rst

 structural knowledge encourages the use of machine intelligence methods, which surpass the structural flexibility of classical statistical methods.
-Since this approach, however, generally is paid by high mathematical uncertainty, it is indispensable to properly choose and adapt the method to it's respective application.
+Since this approach, however, generally is paid by high mathematical uncertainty, it is indispensable to properly select and adapt the method to it's respective application.
 This requires a close cooperation between enterprise analytics and data science.